tYaguchi-Js/nexpose_ticketing/README.md

 - Ticket service was calling the incorrect query when closing tickets in Default mode.

 ###### Ticket Repository
-- Method to generate the report in Nexpose was incorreclty applying the site id from the ticket\_service.config file, rather than the value passed in.
+- Method to generate the report in Nexpose was incorrectly applying the site id from the ticket\_service.config file, rather than the value passed in.
 This may have resulted in an asset in a tag group not being correctly scanned.

 ###### JIRA Helper
-- 'Code' error: The create\_tickets method was trying to parse the reponse code from the HTTP response from JIRA.
+- 'Code' error: The create\_tickets method was trying to parse the response code from the HTTP response from JIRA.
 This was causing the integration to fail on success, as the response was not returned from the send\_tickets method on success.

 ###### ServiceNow Helper
 - Helper now retries retrieving sys_id for tickets from ServiceNow and skips if it cannot retrieve it.